open-contracting/standard/docs/guidance/design.md

 The most useful OCDS implementations are those that were designed around real-world goals and priorities.
 To achieve success, you need to understand your policy goals and user needs, and use them to inform the design of your OCDS implementation.

-Common goals include
+Common goals include:

 * Tracking and improving value for money in procurement
 * Measuring and increasing competition for contracts
 * Helping business understand what government buys and how
-*   Promoting public integrity by monitoring for ‘red flags’ of corruption;
+* Promoting public integrity by monitoring for 'red flags' of corruption
-*   Increasing participation of small, women-led, or minority-led businesses; and
+* Increasing participation of small, women-led, or minority-led businesses
-*   Enhancing service delivery by tracking quality, delivery and milestones in contracts.
+* Enhancing service delivery by tracking quality, delivery and milestones in contracts

 Each of these goals has different data needs.
 These needs ought to inform your choices about how to implement OCDS, for example:

 * Which fields to publish
 * How often to publish or update data
 * Whether to publish a change history
 * What data formats and access methods to provide

 **Resource:** [How can OCDS help to assess the quality and performance of a procurement system?
 A step-by-step guide](https://www.open-contracting.org/2019/04/03/oecdmaps-ocds-step-by-step-guide/)